Particle-resolved simulations of four-way coupled, polydispersed, particle-laden flows: Introduction

 Although there have been significant efforts on developing and improving IBM and collision models, the aforementioned developments are based on the staggered grid formulation.
 Staggered grids have the advantage of pressure-velocity coupling and satisfying continuity with machine precision.
 The collocated grid, on the other hand, has the advantage that all variables are located at the same location and the finite-volume approach is straightforward to implement, thus simplifying its use in complex geometries~\cite{Zang1994-ck}.
 Another significant advantage of the IBM method is its flexibility of implementation in any established Navier-Stokes solver.
-However, to date, no comprehensive collocated direct forcing IBM with collision models for particles has been proposed.
-In the present work, we build on work by multiple researchers~\cite{Uhlmann2005-hf, Kempe2012-pl, Biegert2017-ku} and propose a collocated direct forcing IBM with collision models for polydisperse particles that has comparable accuracy with the staggered-grid approach.
+Lee and Balachandar~\cite{Lee2010-mr,Lee2011-bj} adapted the staggered formulation by Uhlmann~\cite{Uhlmann2005-hf} to a collocated formulation to simulate a single sphere in a shear flow.
+However, Uhlmann's method does not account for particle collisions and errors due to the explicit formulation of immersed boundary forces~\cite{Kempe2012-lp}.
+Various authors have developed collocated immersed boundary methods for complex geometries which do not include the effects of interactions between different geometries~\cite{Zhang2021-ai, Mittal2008-ym, Tseng2003-vw,Gilmanov2005-js}.
+To date, no comprehensive collocated direct forcing IBM with collision models for polydispersed particles has been proposed.
+In the present work, we build on work by multiple researchers~\cite{Uhlmann2005-hf, Kempe2012-pl, Biegert2017-ku} and propose a simulation framework that combines the advantages of the collocated direct forcing IBM and the collision models for polydisperse particles, resulting in a comparable accuracy with the staggered-grid approach.
 This work will serve as a building block to couple IBM with existing collocated-grid Navier-Stokes solvers.